cs50u/yahtzee-game/README.md

 # Yahtzee Solitaire
 #### Video Demo:  https://youtu.be/96wRhNzc9J8
 #### Description:
-## Introduction
+# Introduction

-This project is a web-based implementation of the classic Yahtzee dice game.
-It is Yahtzee solitaire; solo-only.
-Players can roll dice, calculate scores, and try to get a high score.
+This project is a web-based implementation of a classic dice game, developed independently and not affiliated with any existing games in the market, such as Yahtzee™ which is a trademark of Hasbro, Inc. This solitaire version allows players to roll dice, calculate scores, and try for a high score in a solo setting.

-## Notice
+# Notice

-This repository contains the source code for a Yahtzee Solitaire game developed by Harasoft LLC.
-The code is made publicly available for viewing as part of its hosting on GitHub Pages.
+This repository contains the source code for a game developed by Harasoft LLC.
+This code is publicly viewable as part of its hosting on GitHub Pages.
+Harasoft LLC retains all rights and interests in the code contained in this repository.
+The game is inspired by classic dice games but is not associated with any of them.

-However, please be aware that no license is granted in respect of those intellectual property rights.
-Harasoft LLC retains all rights and interest in the code contained in this repository.
+While the code is made available for public viewing, no license is granted with respect to the intellectual property rights.
 This means:

 - You may not use the code contained in this repository.
 - You may not modify the code contained in this repository.
 - You may not distribute the code contained in this repository.
 - You may not create derivative works from the code contained in this repository.

-- Any use, modification, distribution, or creation of derivative works must be explicitly authorized in writing by Harasoft LLC.
+Any use, modification, distribution, or creation of derivative works must be explicitly authorized in writing by Harasoft LLC.

 ## Features